awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 The driver uses TCP keepalives to prevent connections from timing out\.

 **FALSE**
-The driver does not use TCP keepalives\.
+The driver doesn't use TCP keepalives\.

 ## UID<a name="jdbc20-uid-option"></a>
 + **Default Value** – None